dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <VersionBlock firstVersion="1.6">

 - #### Prune branches modal
   The Prune branches modal allows users to delete local branches that have been deleted from the remote repository, keeping your branch management tidy.
 This is accessible through the **Git actions** button under the [**Version control** menu](#editing-features).
-Note, you won't be able to prune your current branch.
+Note, prune will not delete the branch you've currently checked out.
   <Lightbox src="/img/docs/dbt-cloud/cloud-ide/prune-branch-modal.jpg" width="60%" title="The Prune branches modal allows users to delete local branches that have already been deleted from the remote repository."/>

 </VersionBlock>